dash2927/ADAL/TESTING.md

 Use case name
     Verify login with valid user name and password Description
-    Test the Google login page
+    Test for logging in only.
+This tests for access to the User database and return to the previous page.
 Pre-conditions
-    User has valid user name and password
+    No preconditions
 Test steps
-    1. Navigate to login page
+    1. Navigate to Login page
-    2. Provide valid user name
-    3. Provide valid password
+    2. In Username, type "New_User"
+    3. In Password, type "Password"
     4. Click login button
 Expected result
-    User should be able to login
+    User should login and be returned to homepage Actual result
-Actual result
-    User is notified of succesful login and is allowed to return to home Status (Pass/Fail)
+    User is logged in and returned to homepage
+Status (Pass/Fail)
     Pass
 Notes
-    N/A
+    * There is no notification of user being logged in.
+It will show up on flask CLI.
+    * New account creation is not tested here, we are basically using a user that is manually added to the db and checking for validation.

 Post-conditions
     User is validated with database and successfully signed into their account.
-    The account session details are logged in database.

 ---
 Use case name